 Winter has a firm grip on Dalton, Ohio.
-With daytime highs hovering around freezing and overnight lows in the mid-teens, most residents of Dalton, Massillon, and Hudson will be spending most of their free time cooped up at home until the spring thaw.
+With daytime highs hovering around freezing and overnight lows in the mid-teens, most residents of Dalton and Massillon will be spending most of their free time cooped up at home until the spring thaw.
 Between the central heat constantly running and fires crackling in the fireplace every night, the overall air quality in your home is probably not the best.

 Find out what causes poor indoor air quality, how it can affect your health, and the steps you can take to improve it and start breathing easier this winter.